thekondrashov/stuff/README.md

 ## Donation Management

-* [Flattr - Social microdonations](https://flattr.com/) - Flattr is a social microdonation system.
+* [Flattr - Social microdonations](https://flattr.com) - Flattr is a social microdonation system.
 With it you can easily share money to support things you like, and get support from your fans.

 # Email

 ## Email Verification

-* [Email Address Verification Service | Kickbox](https://kickbox.io/) - Determine which email addresses are real and high-quality for free.
+* [Email Address Verification Service | Kickbox](https://kickbox.io) - Determine which email addresses are real and high-quality for free.
 Upload and verify email lists our use our API for Node.js, PHP, Python, and Ruby.
 Kickbox offers 100 free daily verifications.

 ## Send email

+* [Transactional Email API Service for Developers - Mailgun](https://mailgun.com) - A set of powerful APIs that enable you to send, receive and track email from your app effortlessly whether you use Python, Ruby, PHP, C#, Node.js or Java.
-* [Mandrill](https://mandrill.com/) - Mandrill is a transactional email platform from MailChimp.
+* [Mandrill](https://mandrill.com) - Mandrill is a transactional email platform from MailChimp.
 * [Formspree | Functional HTML forms](https://formspree.io) - Just send your form to our URL and we'll forward it to your email.
 No PHP, Javascript or sign up required — perfect for static sites!
 Formspree are free for 1000 submissions per email each month.

 ## Spam test

-* [Newsletters spam test by mail-tester.com](https://www.mail-tester.com/) - Check your newsletter's spam score and quality.
+* [Newsletters spam test by mail-tester.com](https://www.mail-tester.com) - Check your newsletter's spam score and quality.
 This tool's free, and pretty.

 # Icons